tsundoku/tsundoku.github.io/README.md

 A - the usual Mr. Robot activities, but with less morphine and more Claritin

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
-A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
+A - I went to art school, I can't help myself
-A - the rules for good design, good copy, and good code are similar, level up one and you will level up all
+A - and the rules for good design, good copy, and good code are similar

 Q - *so, what is good code?*
 A - code that doesn't make me think
-A - “there are only two hard things in computer science: cache invalidation and naming things”
-A - good copywriting is an essential part of good code

 Q - *and how much time do you spend coding?*
 A - maybe half of my time at work, I've never had a job that was only coding